 Through previous development interventions of UN-Habitat, it has been recognised that increasing the resilience of the most vulnerable communities is through a participatory, community-led process, based on local priorities, needs, knowledge and capacities, which can then empower people to cope with and plan for the impacts of climate change.
 The proposed Project mainly intends to factor in the potential impact of climate change on livelihoods and vulnerability to disasters by using local and scientific knowledge of climate change and its likely effects.
-Emphasis will be given to local knowledge includes information about trends and changes experienced by communities themselves and strategies these communities have used in the past to cope with similar shocks or gradual climatic change.
-Approaches and methods developed in both disaster risk reduction and community adaptation initiatives have demonstrated that for any climate change adaptation interventions to be effective and sustainable, empowering communities is imperative.
+Emphasis will be given to local knowledge includes information about trends and changes experienced by communities themselves and methods developed in both disaster risk reduction and community adaptation initiatives have demonstrated that for any climate change adaptation interventions to be effective and sustainable, empowering communities is imperative.
 Indigenous knowledge on climate change adaptation will be utilised where possible.